The 4-day work week: Who is trialing it and does it work? | DW | 17.02.2022

 Four days working, three days relaxing with friends and family.
 And all this for the same money.
 What's not to like?
 Surely most employees would jump at the chance.
 Advocates for the four-day work week suggest that when it is implemented worker satisfaction increases, as does productivity.

-Belgium will now be introducing four-day work weeks for those who want it.
+Belgium will now be introducing four-day working weeks for those who want it.
 However, employees will not be working less.
-They will simply condense their hours into fewer days, if they want to.
+They will simply condense their hours into fewer days if they want to.
 They will be allowed to decide flexibly on whether to work four or five days a week.

 DW explores which countries and companies have already experimented with the four-day working week.